What is the Moot Court Board?

 Moot Court Board is a co-curricular organization designed to recognize and reward students for their oral and written appellate advocacy skills, as well as strengthen and further refine those skills.
 Board members compete in and manage two in-house appellate moot court competitions; participate in various intercollegiate, national, and international moot court competitions; and conduct monthly meetings.
 Students who successfully complete all the requirements for Moot Court Board membership will earn academic credit.

 Students may tryout for Moot Court Board at the end of the first-year by participating in the 1L tryouts.
 Students who are not selected at the end of their first year may tryout during their second year by competing in the Baker Cup competition.

 M.E.
-Lugar Trial Association (Law #786) is a co-curricular course designed to assist students in developing litigation skills through a mock trial program.
+Lugar Trial Association (LAW 786) is a co-curricular course designed to assist students in developing litigation skills through a mock trial program.
 Teams of students compete in a minimum of four mock trials per year, as well as participate in various other trial competitions.
 Each trial is presided over by a practicing attorney or judge, and following the trial, each advocate is critiqued by the judge.
-Membership is available to second- and third-year students.
+Membership is available to 2Ls and 3Ls.